 Unfortunately, even those who are disposed to delight in writing, may lose the spark after a few years of academia.
 The dissertation, especially, has a tendency to transform our attitudes about writing, not always for the better.
 One force that undermines the pleasure of writing is the influence of what social psychologists call "extrinsic motivation".
 It was demonstrated many years ago (I hope I'm not now perpetuating one of the many myths of social psychology!) that if you reward children for doing something they would normally do just for fun, they lose their natural, intrinsic impulse to engage in it.
 "Publish or perish" and the strictly quantitative interest of university administrators in our writing no doubt has a similar effect.
 But too many scholars these days also simply don't give themselves the time they need to enjoy the act of writing.
 In some cases, we might say that they don't have the time, and somewhere in between this give and that have we might encourage them to make time.

 I have a small eclectic collection of how-to books, ranging from How to Draw Hands to Rational Grazing.
 One of them is a sex manual called Total Loving.
 The author encourages couples to organize their lives in a way that makes ample room for sexual pleasure.
 She suggests creating a "love environment" that provides the space, privacy, mood and time that is required for enjoyable love-making.
 Most of us recognize the problem.
 The pleasure of even the most naturally pleasurable activities is sometimes unavailable to us simply because we don't take control of the environment in which they are supposed to happen.
-Or because we do it for the wrong the wrong reason.
+Or because we do it for the wrong reason.

 (See also my other blog.)